christianhilscher/special-broccoli/README.md

 5. **Branch Creation and PR**: Post successful retraining, a new branch is created, the updated model is committed, and a pull request (PR) is raised for review.

 6. **Model Evaluation and Merge**: A test in the PR is the comparison of the new model's performance against the current production model.
-If the new model shows improvement, the PR is merged into the master branch.
+If the new model shows improvement, the PR is merged into the main branch.

-7. **Deployment**: The merge into master initiates a deployment action.
+7. **Deployment**: The merge into main initiates a deployment action.
 This action involves building a new Docker container with the updated model, stopping the previous container, and launching the new container to resume prediction services.

 ### Automation and Self-Healing